Published: 2014-03-07 by Daniel Cid

 saying, just searching for evals + base64_decode wouldn't cut anymore.

-*If you enjoy decoding backdoors, please try this one and send the results to
+*If you enjoy decoding backdoors and are looking for a job, please try this one and send the results to

 Yes, that's all for the backdoor.